Texas A&M University–Kingsville: Media

 Texas A&M University-Kingsville is home to several prestigious media outlets.
 The South Texan is the school's official newspaper.
 It is a newspaper produced by students and has been in continuous publication since 1925.
 The South Texan has produced a distinguished list of journalists who now work in media outlets across the nation.
 The university offers broadcast media outlets as well.
 KTAI 91.1 FM, the school's official radio station, has been in operation for over 40 years.
 As Kingsville's only radio station, KTAI is a student-operated radio station that provides a mix of music, news, and live sports programming.
 The school also offers a campus television station, TAMUK TV-2, which is aired throughout the campus and via local cable television.
 Like KTAI, TAMUK TV-2 offers students the opportunity to work in various aspects and roles of broadcast media while earning college credit.
 Many students have moved on to work in radio and television throughout Texas.
 Both KTAI and TAMUK TV-2 are operated under the auspices of the Radio and Television division of the Communications and Theater Arts Department.

 Student organizations

+Main entrance to Texas A&M University Kingsville.

 The university hosts a number of student organizations, including a number of Greek-letter academic honor societies, academic and professional societies, political clubs, religious student organizations, and many others.
 There are approximately 105 student organizations at Texas A&M University–Kingsville.
 They are divided into categories: academic, community service, honor societies, faith-based, spirit & tradition, cultural/international, military, sports, Greek, performing & visual arts, social & political issues, student government, student media, health & recreation, programming, and special interest.